RUBINELEZI/tooDumb-PHP-framework/README.md

 -There are olso defined, YOUR_SITE_NAME and your URL, you can set them acording to your site name. <br />

--Modify che .htaccess file inside the public folder to match the name of your installation folder. <br />
+-Modify the .htaccess file inside the public folder, "RewriteBase /tooDumb/public", to match the name of your installation folder. <br />

 -Create a database in PhpMyAdmin matching your database information provided on the config file. <br />